tomhrr/cosh/doc/all.md

         "bin\n"
         ...
     )

+For braces and `cmd`, the exit status can be got by calling `status` with the resulting generator as its single argument.  `status` will also kill any associated processes, if they are still running.

 Values can be substituted into external program calls, either by popping values from the stack, or by indexing into the stack (0 is the